boyloe/Oyloe-Inventory-Management-frontend/README.md

 User can click on "Input Daily Inventory" to load the inventory screen.
 On this screen, all products currently on location will be listed with their name, a short description of the product, and the quantity from the previous day.
 User can input inventory quantities on each product card to update the current quantity available on location.
 Once all product quantity changes have been entered, user can hit "Submit Daily Inventory" to submit inventory changes.

 ![Input Daily Inventory Video gif](https://media.giphy.com/media/fFump5Og2U4tfSb2Cy/giphy.gif)

+##Challenges
+Implementing Typescript for the first time was difficult.
+I had to develop custom data types for all of the product info that was being fetched from my back end.